 Free bus travel

 Herefordshire Council offers some residents free travel on local bus services.
-Free bus travel with these passes is normally available between 9.30am and 11pm on Monday to Friday, and all day on Saturdays, Sundays and bank holidays however during the Covid-19 pandemic passes can be used at any time.
+Free bus travel with these passes is normally available between 9.30am and 11pm on Monday to Friday, and all day on Saturdays, Sundays and bank holidays.
 You can travel:

 - Across Herefordshire and the rest of England